-This guidance took effect on March 16, 2020 and will remain in effect until further notice.
-All provisions contained in the federal IDEA (20 U.S.C. §1400, et seq), relevant and applicable IDEA regulations (34 CFR §300.500 et seq., relevant and applicable portions of the District of Columbia Municipal Regulations (DCMR) (5E DCMR §3000, et seq.)
-ODR's Standard Operating Procedures (SOP), as well as any guidance issued by the US Department of Education remain in full force and effect.
+This guidance is in effect as of Aug.
+6, 2021 and will remain in effect until further notice.
+All provisions contained in the federal IDEA (20 U.S.C. §1400, et seq), relevant and applicable IDEA regulations (34 CFR §300.500 et seq.), relevant and applicable portions of the District of Columbia Municipal Regulations (DCMR) (5E DCMR §3000, et seq.), ODR's Standard Operating Procedures (SOP), as well as any guidance issued by the US Department of Education remain in full force and effect.